taiman9/Deep-learning/LSTMs:Textual_entailment/README.md

+# LSTM models with and without attention to infer textual entailment using PyTorch

+## Description

-In this project, I implement 2 LSTM models with abd without attention to infer textual entailment between sentences pairs using Pytorch.
-Please view the **Implementation** section in ``rnns_for_textual_entailment.pdf`` for project details.
-Instructions to run the program can be found in the ``README.txt`` file.
+In this project, I implement 2 LSTM models with and without attention to infer textual entailment between sentences pairs (with 0 for entailment, 1 for neutral, or 2 for contradiction) using Pytorch.
+Implementation details are given below and can also be found in the **rnns_for_textual_entailment.pdf** file.
+Instructions to run the project can be found in the **README.txt** file.
+The SNLI data folder is not included in this directory as it is too large, so please obtain it separately if needed.

 ## Textual Entailment using RNNs